Pug Health & Wellbeing

 To read a little more about this, please see: Dental Disease in Pugs | The Pug Dog Welfare & Rescue Association (pugwelfare-rescue.org.uk)

-Pug Health in the News! | The Pug Dog Welfare & Rescue Association (pugwelfare-rescue.org.uk)
+For some general tips on dental health, please read: Pet Dental Health Month. | The Pug Dog Welfare & Rescue Association (pugwelfare-rescue.org.uk)

-To find out more, please see our section on: Seasonal Hazards for Pugs | The Pug Dog Welfare & Rescue Association (pugwelfare-rescue.org.uk)
+Please see: Seasonal Hazards for Pugs | The Pug Dog Welfare & Rescue Association (pugwelfare-rescue.org.uk)